base/base/docs/specs/experimental/gov-delegation.md

 Similarly, the `GovernanceDelegation` MUST always process token transfers from the `GovernanceToken` contract correctly to stay in sync with token balances.
 If the `GovernanceDelegation` contract is not in sync with the `GovernanceToken` contract, the voting power of users MAY be incorrect or outdated.

-## Future Considerations

-### Cross Chain Delegations

-To make the `GovernanceToken` interoperable, the `GovernanceDelegation` contract should be extended to support cross-chain delegations using the interoperability protocol.
-Specifically, the `GovernanceDelegation`'s hook entrypoint (`afterTokenTransfer`) should be modified to emit a message to another `GovernanceDelegation` contract on a different chain.
-This message should include the token transfer information (`_from`, `_to`, `_amount`).